ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 -   `disk` — a disk within a volume.
 -   `max_data_part_size_bytes` — the maximum size of a part that can be stored on any of the volume’s disks.
 -   `move_factor` — when the amount of available space gets lower than this factor, data automatically start to move on the next volume if any (by default, 0.1).
--   `prefer_not_to_merge` — Setting to disable merging for volumes in multi-disk configuration.
-When this setting is enabled, disk merging is not allowed.
+-   `prefer_not_to_merge` — Setting to disable merging of data parts on this volume.
+When this setting is enabled, merging data on this volume is not allowed.
+This allows controlling how ClickHouse works with slow disks.

 Cofiguration examples: